Nashenas88/servo-pio/README.md

 - A CMSIS-DAP probe.
 (J-Link and other probes will not work with probe-run)

-  You can use a second Pico as a CMSIS-DAP debug probe by installing the following firmware on it: https://github.com/majbthrd/DapperMime/releases/download/20210225/raspberry_pi_pico-DapperMime.uf2
+  You can use a Pico as a CMSIS-DAP debug probe by installing the following firmware on it: https://github.com/majbthrd/DapperMime/releases/download/20210225/raspberry_pi_pico-DapperMime.uf2

   More details on supported debug probes can be found in [debug_probes.md](debug_probes.md)